markjay4k/autoshift/README.md

 - Autoshift uses `transmission_rpc` and only works with [_Transmission Bittorrent Client_](https://github.com/transmission/transmission).
-- It's highly recommended for both _Transmission_ and _Jellyfin_ libraries to use the same filesystem.
-This makes the torrent transfer fast.
+- It's highly recommended to put both _Transmission_ and _Jellyfin_ libraries on the same filesystem, which makes torrent transfer super fast.
 For example, with ZFS, having both libraries on the same dataset means the move is simply updating metadata, rather than moving large audio/video files.
 If they are separate filesystems, the entire files need to be copied and deleted which consumes